alonso-m/bitbucket-arm-docker/README.md

 # Backup

-For evalutations you can use the built-in database that will store its files in the Bitbucket Server home directory.
+For evaluations you can use the built-in database that will store its files in the Bitbucket Server home directory.
 In that case it is sufficient to create a backup archive of the directory on the host that is used as a volume (`/data/bitbucket` in the example above).

 The [Bitbucket Server Backup Client](https://confluence.atlassian.com/display/BitbucketServer/Data+recovery+and+backups) is currently not supported in the Docker setup.
 You can however use the [Bitbucket Server DIY Backup](https://confluence.atlassian.com/display/BITBUCKET+SERVER/Using+Bitbucket+DIY+Backup) approach in case you decided to use an external database.